ajitgoel/Notes/InterviewQuestions/ASP.NetCore/Notes.md

 ### Q.What is a Host and what’s the importance of Host in ASP.NET Core application?

-**Ans:** ASP.NET Core apps require a host in which to execute.
-The host is responsible for application startup and lifetime management.
-Other responsibility of host’s includes ensuring the application’s services and the server are available and properly configured. **Don’t confuse yourself with a Server.** The host is responsible for starting the app and its management, where the server is responsible for accepting HTTP requests.
-The host is configured to use a particular server; the server is unaware of its host.
+**Ans:** ASP.NET Core apps require a host in which to execute. ==The host is responsible for application startup and lifetime management.
+Other responsibility of host’s includes ensuring the application’s services and the server are available and properly configured.== **Don’t confuse yourself with a Server.** ==The host is responsible for starting the app and its management, where the server is responsible for accepting HTTP requests.== The host is configured to use a particular server; the server is unaware of its host.

 The host is typically created using an instance of a `WebHostBuilder`, which builds and returns a `WebHost` instance.
 The `WebHost` references the server that will handle requests.